willfarrell/ip-cidr-rebase/README.md

 # ip-cidr-rebase
-Rebase CIDR into smaller subnets
+Rebase CIDR into smaller subnets.

+Why does this exist?
+Well, AWS WAF only allows `[8,16,24,32]`, using this function you can convert `x.x.x.x/20` into 16 `x.x.x.x/24` CIDR Ranges.
+Great for build scripts.

 ## Install
 ```bash